catberry/catberry/docs/modules/placeholders.md

 placeholder HTML element.
 After such placeholder was rendered page will be scrolled top.

+##Loading class
+Every time when placeholder is waiting for data from module's `render` method it receives `loading` CSS class.
+It means you can customize loading state as you want.

 ##HEAD element as a placeholder
 `<head>` element also can be a placeholder.
 You can change `<title>`, `<meta>`, add new `<script>` or `<link>` elements dynamically.
 At server `<head>`